Chipseal: Installation

-Using chips precoated with bitumen can help minimize this.
-Overapplication of emulsion may lead to bleeding, where excess asphalt rises to the surface, creating a smooth, slippery layer when wet and bubbling in hot weather.
-Tires can fling this tar-like substance onto cars, which can only be removed with solvent or diesel fuel.

 Chip seal installation over gravel roads

 Chip seal products can be installed over gravel roads to eliminate the cost of grading, road roughness, dust, mud, and the cost of adding gravel lost from grading.
 Adding chip seal over gravel is about 25% of the price of resurfacing with asphalt, $170,000 for a 4-mile project done in Minnesota compared to $760,000 had it been redone with asphalt.
 The surface lasts for 5–7 years.
 Patch work can be done with a bucket of tar sealer and more chip seal over the top.
 The chip seal matt surface handles thermal variation well and doesn't crack like asphalt roads.
 A thin penetrating emulsion primer (PEP) coat is usually applied over the gravel before the chip seal matt is applied.